Mezque/MezLoggerAPI-OLD-/README.md

 <h3 align="center"> This in its self is not a mod!
 This is an API for other mods to use on-screen messages! </h3> <br />
 A mod using this api to log melonloader console messages to your HUD can be found here https://github.com/Mezque/MezLoggerMod  <br />

+<h2 align="center"> Credits </h2>
+‣ Myself and Kaaku https://github.com/sankaaku for FumoClient, where the orignal logger comes from <br />